sbstjn/archive/README.md

 ### Prerequisite

 To use self-managed StackSets, you need to [create two IAM roles](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) first.

-You can use these CloudFormation templates provided by AWS:
+You can create them manually using the AWS Management Console or use the official CloudFormation templates provided by AWS:

 - [AWSCloudFormationStackSetAdministrationRole.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml)
 - [AWSCloudFormationStackSetExecutionRole.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml)